 Since cannabis consumption and growth are legal in Canada, several areas potentially expose your business to risk.
 With this comes changes to HR policies and employer/employee responsibilities.
 In this article, we will cover a few of the items employers should be aware of and things they should do when setting up a workplace cannabis policy.

 The responsibility of employers and employees has not changed under the Cannabis Act.
 Even with legal recreational cannabis use, employers retain the right to regulate the consumption, possession, and tracking of cannabis at work.

 Can prohibit employees from working while under the influence of cannabis but cannot perform random drug tests, screenings, and searches in the workplace, except for post-incident drug testing.

-Employees must continue to perform their work with care and ensure they do not endanger the health, safety or physical well-being of themselves or their co-workers.
+Employees must continue to perform their work with care and ensure they do not endanger their health, safety or physical well-being.

 When setting up a workplace cannabis policy: